The Port Authority of New York and New Jersey unfurled the largest

 – “The Fourth of July commemorates our political freedom, a freedom which without economic freedom is meaningless indeed.
 Labor Day symbolizes our determination to achieve an economic freedom for the average man which will give his political freedom reality.”

-– Robert Reich is Chancellor’s Professor of Public Policy at the University of California at Berkeley.
+Robert Reich has been Chancellor’s Professor of Public Policy at the University of California at Berkeley since January 2006.
 He has served in three national administrations, most recently as secretary of labor under President Bill Clinton.

-Read more of Reich’s astute view “The Real Lesson of Labor Day” written in 2010.
+Read more of Reich’s astute view “The Real Lesson of Labor Day,” September 3, 2010.

 The Yelm Community Blog pauses to acknowledge all laborers worldwide this day, for through all of our toils is the world a better place!